fscottfoti/togethermap/README.md

 TogetherMap is intended to be the Google Docs-style app for editing and sharing shapefiles.

+An instance of TogetherMap is hosted on togethermap.com, and you can load collections with up to 5000 shapes there, but if you want to use it to host data for your own organization (which is very much allowed), you can use the install instructions below to install an instance you control on your own servers.

 It utilizes Meteor/Mongo on the backend and the Meteor/Mapbox stack on the font - think web maps backed by a trivial-to-install database and you have the right idea.

 It is a work in progress.
 It is a side project, and is only tangentially related to my job, so please keep that in mind when making requests.